 In addition to death certificates, local newspaper archives can be a valuable resource.
 Search for obituaries or news articles that may reference incidents or deaths occurring in your home.
 Keep in mind that the level of detail and accessibility of these records may vary depending on the timeframe and locality.

 You can also visit local archives or historical societies, as they often hold records and documents that can shed light on past events associated with your home.
 These resources may include old newspapers, property records, or even personal accounts.
+When researching, focus on significant dates, notable incidents, or any reports of deaths that may have occurred within the property.

 In addition to physical archives, consider exploring online resources that provide access to historical data.
 Websites specializing in genealogy, property history, or public records can be valuable tools in uncovering relevant information about your home’s past.